 <>< <>< <><

 A brief temporal account of the three Biblical groups of people

-As we know, God delivered His only begotten Son, Jesus Messiah, to the Jews exactly as promised, but they stumbled over the humble Nazarene (“Can anything good come from Nazareth?”), rejected Him, and delivered their long-awaited Messiah over to the Gentiles to be crucified.
+As we know, God delivered His only begotten Son, Jesus Messiah, to the Hebrews exactly as promised, but a subset of them who returned from exile in Babylon – the Jews (the word used in the Scriptures actually means Judean, of Judah) – stumbled over the humble Nazarene (“Can anything good come from Nazareth?”), rejected Him, and delivered their long-awaited Messiah over to the Gentiles to be crucified.

 Resurrected and ascended to the Father’s right hand, Jesus then poured forth His promised Spirit into those who entered into God’s new covenant of grace with Him (see Matt.
 26:26-29).
 The Church – all those people who’d received revelation of Jesus from God and confessed that He was the Messiah (see Matt.
 16:15-18) – came to life on earth as they received the breath of God on Pentecost (the Greek word for spirit also means breath; compare Gen. 2:7 with Acts 2:1-4).

 To summarize in one sentence using terminology from 1 Cor.
-15:48, God now has Gentiles (the earthly man), the Jews (through whom salvation comes), and His Church (in whom the two become one new heavenly man).
+15:48, God has Gentiles (the earthly man), Jews (through whom salvation comes via Jesus), and His Church (in whom the two become one new heavenly man).

 But now in Christ Jesus you who formerly were far off have been brought near by the blood of Christ.
 For He Himself is our peace, who made both groups [Gentiles and Jews] into one and broke down the barrier of the dividing wall, by abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace… (Eph.
 2:13-15)

 Now, some important points: